 The doctor will offer their expert opinion on the best techniques for the individual’s case.
 However, it is ultimately the patient’s decision whether or not they choose to undergo surgery.
 There is no pressure for the patient to make a decision or schedule their appointment at the time of the consultation.
 We urge the patient to ask any questions they may have so that they leave the consultation feeling fully informed.

-Please call one of our offices today or fill out our online form in order to learn more about breast implant removal procedures and schedule a one-on-one consultation!
+Please call our office today or fill out our online form in order to learn more about breast implant removal procedures and schedule a one-on-one consultation!